lvanderree/com.synplyworks.spider/README.md

 ## Version

+* 0.3.9 applied new athom rules for donating
 * 0.3.8 fixed and added capabilties "thermostat_mode", "itho_zone_demand" and "itho_override_mode"
 * 0.3.0 implemented refresh functionality; fixed some bugs; Use icons of Itho
 * 0.2.2 updated images